Bloomy! is a mobile app concept that helps users quickly find bouquet options that match their budget and schedule.

 Bloomy! is a mid- to high-fidelity prototype created for a UX course.
 Following a moderated usability test with three participants, several key insights and opportunities for improvement were identified.

-- Interviews highlighted that not everyone wants a fully automated process.
-Some people still appreciate 1:1 conversations with florists.
-The design should therefore support both quick ordering and more personalised interaction.
+- Not everyone wants a fully automated experience.
+Some users still value 1:1 conversations with florists, so the design should support both quick ordering and more personalised interaction.

-- The app is not simply about finding “cheap” flowers.
-It is about setting realistic expectations for both sides and helping people understand what is feasible within their budget and timeframe.
+- The app is not simply about finding “cheap” flowers — it is about setting realistic expectations and helping users understand what is achievable within their budget and timeframe.
+TWD 500 emerged as a comfortable starting price point across different budget ranges.

-- I also discovered that users who searched by date still expected to be able to refine their results by budget, and vice versa.
-This suggests that the two filters should work together rather than as separate paths, and that future iterations should allow users to combine both criteria when browsing available florists.
+- Users who searched by date still expected to refine results by budget, and vice versa.
+This suggests the two filters should work together rather than as separate entry points, and future iterations should allow both criteria to be combined.

-- Finally, I had not initially considered using tag-style labels to display the selected filters.
-This was because I assumed the empty field would help users recall which path they had taken.
-But in reality, users do not need that information.
-What they do need is a clear visual distinction between what is selected and what is not, which the tag style communicates far more effectively.
+- I had not initially considered tag-style labels to display selected filters, assuming an empty field would be sufficient.
+In practice, users need a clear visual distinction between selected and unselected states — the tag style communicates this far more effectively.

 Thanks for reading.